phillipgreenii/node-ftp-stream/README.md

 # ftp-stream

-This is a wraps `ftp` to provide a streaming interface for downloading files via FTP.
+This is wraps `ftp` to provide a streaming interface for downloading files via FTP.

 ##Install